 Burning refugee shelters in Germany, drowned children washing ashore in Turkey, the fence between Hungary and Croatia, and isolated urban communities: such are the images quickly associated with immigration on a continent shaken by terrorism, growing political extremism, and mainstream politicians often at a loss for alternatives.
 Iconic images, however, are but one form of ‘data’ through which conflicting political, economic, and social actors negotiate the place of immigrants and their descendants in Europe.
 On an increasingly polarized continent, various forms of data related to educational and professional outcomes, marriage and domestic life, religious observance, criminal and terrorist behavior, and citizenship delineate the inclusion and exclusion of immigrants.
 The IES/Matrix seminar dedicates one year to investigate how numbers and images coalesce to tell powerful stories by and about immigrants in contemporary Europe.

-During the 2015-2016 academic year, the Institute of European Studies will organize a Graduate Working Group in European Politics.
 The group is designed for graduate students to workshop their own in-progress papers, proposals, prospectuses, and dissertation chapters with other students who share substantive knowledge of European Politics.
 While the group does focus on political topics, it is not limited to political science students; students from other departments with papers focusing on politics are welcome to join.